 - A solid foundation in the Bible—dig deep into the Bible and study it cover-to-cover

-- Hands-on ministry experience—participate in the local church in one of 3 tracks: Leadership, Worship, and A/V Tech
+- Hands-on ministry experience—participate in the local church with a focus on your area of interest: Leadership, Worship, Children’s Ministry or A/V Tech

 - Residence experience—form lifelong friendships living in close community with fellow students

 - Personal discipleship—receive mentorship from GCBI faculty, pastors and Residence Directors

 Just because it is a Bible school doesn’t mean you have to be aspiring towards full-time ministry to enrol at GCBI North.
 In fact, most students enter the program with other plans.
 The program is designed as a stepping stone to further education in pursuit of individual career choices, whether in ministry or not.
 What attracts students to this gap year program is the chance to study the Bible in depth and gain life experience at the same time.
 During their year of study, students also develop their faith, character, and convictions before they begin the next chapters in their lives.

 2020 graduate Chad Fugere said that he would definitely recommend GCBI North to students who feel they are entering a transition period.
 He says, “It will definitely help mold you, and help in making future decisions for your life.
 It’s going to build a foundation for your faith as well, and it’s going to create memories that will last a lifetime.”